urilivshits/pageinference/assets-chrome-store/store_description.md

 ⌨️ Smart Click Behavior - Remember and repeat questions on similar pages (perfect for analyzing multiple profiles or products)
-📚 Organized Chat History - Conversations sorted by website domain with timestamps 🛡️ Privacy First - API key and conversations stay in your browser, no data collection ✨ Beautiful Interface - Dark/light themes with magical falling stars animation that brings cosmic joy (it's the little things)
+📚 Organized Chat History - Conversations sorted by website domain with timestamps 🛡️ Privacy First - API key and conversations stay in your browser, no data collection ✨ Beautiful Interface - Dark/light themes with magical falling stars animation that shows on first install, then you control it (it's the little things)

 SMART CLICK BEHAVIOR
 The extension remembers your last question and can repeat it automatically on different pages - perfect for analyzing multiple similar pages with the same prompt.